This post may contain affiliate links. Please read my disclosure policy.

 - 1 small red onion

-- 1/3 cup chicken or vegetable stock or water
+- 1/4 cup chicken, vegetable stock or water

-- 10 large grape tomatoes cut into quarters, or other tomatoes, cut into bite size pieces.
+- 10 large grape tomatoes, cut in quarters

 Vinaigrette